A Guide to Navigating the Permit Process

 • Test all devices for proper operation and grounding.

-• If additional corrections are necessary, make a written report of any required corrections.
+• Give you a written report of any required corrections.
 (Inspectors make every effort to identify all corrections the first time, but additional corrections may be needed before the electrical final can be approved.)

 Please be advised that exposed electrical wiring poses safety hazards.
 If you are uncomfortable doing this type of work, have pets or small children that may come in contact with exposed wiring, or are concerned about electrical safety for any other reasons, we recommend you hire a licensed electrical contractor to perform this work for you.